Illustration of a healthcare downtime checklist covering patient care, paper workflows, communications, backups, and recovery planning

 What is an EHR downtime contingency plan?

-An EHR downtime contingency plan is a documented set of procedures that tells a healthcare organization how to continue patient care, protect ePHI, communicate with staff, and restore operations when the electronic health record is unavailable.
+An EHR downtime contingency plan is a documented set of procedures that tells a healthcare organization how to continue patient care, protect ePHI, communicate with staff, document on paper, and restore operations when the electronic health record is unavailable.

 What does HIPAA require for EHR downtime planning?